AmpersandTarski/TheToolsWeUse/workflow,_branching_and_releasing_of_code.md

 7. Wait until [appveyor is ready crafting the release](https://ci.appveyor.com/project/hanjoosten/ampersand).
 This should take about 15 minutes.
 8. Modify the title of the [newly created release](https://github.com/AmpersandTarski/Ampersand/releases/latest).
   * press the edit button, and add the current date to the title:![](Modify release title.PNG)
 8. Check that the build contains the ampersand windows executable.
-It should, but currently (2 september 2016) there are problems with that.
+It should.
 If it isn't there, build it and update the release manually.
-We have to fix appveyor.yaml
+The log of the Appveyor should probably contain a hint why the executable wasn't built.

 Notes, tips and tricks: